Our History

 Bexley Seabury Seminary

 Bexley Seabury, now with campuses in both Ohio and Illinois, was accredited as a single institution by the Association of Theological Schools in 2013.
-In July, 2016, following the recommendation of its Board of Directors’ Beyond Walls Task Force, the seminary consolidated its operations and programs in Chicago on the campus of Chicago Theological Seminary, with the approval of the Illinois Board of Higher Education and the Association of Theological Schools.
+In July 2016, following the recommendation of its Board of Directors’ Beyond Walls Task Force, the seminary consolidated its operations and programs in Chicago on the campus of Chicago Theological Seminary.

 In May 2018, the seminary called the Rev. Dr. Micah T.J.
 Jackson as its next president.
-Dr. Jackson was installed as president at St. Paul and the Redeemer Episcopal Church in Hyde Park on the Feast of St. Luke, Oct.
-18, 2018.
-He had previously served as the Bishop John Hines associate professor of preaching and director of comprehensive wellness at Seminary of the Southwest in Austin, TX.
+Dr. Jackson had previously served as the Bishop John Hines associate professor of preaching and director of comprehensive wellness at Seminary of the Southwest in Austin, TX.
 He holds an MTS in Preaching from Seabury- Western Theological Seminary, an MDiv from Meadville Lombard Theological School, and a PhD in Homiletics/Liturgy from Graduate Theological Union.

-Under Dr. Jackson’s leadership the seminary has continued to be a “seminary beyond walls.” expanding our call to be a “four order seminary” for bishops, priests, deacons, and lay people.
+Under Dr. Jackson’s leadership the seminary has continued to be a “seminary beyond walls,” expanding our call to be a “four order seminary” for bishops, priests, deacons, and laypeople.
+We seek to be an intentionally inclusive space that holds our legacy while envisioning a more forward-thinking future.